iann0036/iam-dataset/aws/MAP-README.md

 ## Template Syntax

-The following syntax items may be used within the `template` and `arn_override` properties of the map.json file.
+The following syntax items may be used within the `template` and similar properties of the map.json file.
 Any other text will be treated as a literal string.

 `${PropertyName}` - Variable substitution for the `PropertyName` property.